bdorry/nexmo-developer/_documentation/en/voice/voice-api/webhook-reference.md

 ## Fallback Answer URL

-The fallback answer webhook is accessed when either the answer webhook or the event webhook returns an HTTP error status or is unreachable.
+The fallback answer webhook is accessed when either the answer webhook or the event webhook, when the event is expected to respond with an NCCO, returns an HTTP error status or is unreachable.
 The data that is returned from the fallback answer URL is the same as would be received in the original answer URL or event URL.

 If there was a connection closed or reset, timeout or an HTTP status code of `429`, `503` or `504` during the initial NCCO the `answer_url` is attempted twice, then: